 - If you need additional space, don't write on the back of the form.
-Write on one side of a new sheet (or sheets) of paper and attach to the completed petition.

-- Don't Include the following information in the Petition:

-- o Social Security Number

-- Taxpayer-Identification Number

-- Name of an individual known to be a minor (less than 18 years of age)

-- Financial Account Number
+Write on one side of a new sheet (or sheets) of paper and attach to the completed petition. - Don't Include the following information in the Petition: - Social Security Number - o Taxpayer-Identification Number - Name of an individual known to be a minor (less than 18 years of age) - Financial Account Number

-- Use only the following if you need to refer to a social security number, taxpayeridentification number, name of a minor child, or financial account number:
+- When completing the Petition, if you need to refer to a social security number, taxpayer-identification number, name of a minor child, or a financial account number, use only the following:

 - Last 4 digits of Social Security Number

 - Last 4 digits of Taxpayer-Identification Number

 - Minor's Initials (Jane Doe = J.D.)

 - Last 4 digits of Financial Account Number